 2) Cloning violates the rights of clones to a genetically unique or open future.

-Response – This objection has already dealt with.
+Response – This objection has already been dealt with.

 3) Brave New World scenarios such as human beings will be cloned to serve as slaves, soldiers in the dictator’s army, etc.

-4) Cloning will cause psychological distress because clones will think their uniqueness compromised or future constrained.
+4) Cloning will cause psychological distress because clones will think their uniqueness is compromised or future constrained.

 Response – The beliefs that give rise to such distress are, as we have seen, false; and they are also irrational since, as we have seen, genetic determinism is false.
 But we should not be constrained by the irrational beliefs of others.
 Moreover, these irrational beliefs will cease when cloning becomes familiar.